Nature documentary: 1940s–1950s

 The first full-length nature-documentary films pioneering colour underwater cinematography were the Italian film Sesto Continente (The Sixth Continent) and the French film Le Monde du silence (The Silent World).
-Directed by Folco Quilici Sesto Continente was shot in 1952 and first exhibited to Italian audiences in 1954.
+Directed by Folco Quilici, Sesto Continente was shot in 1952 and first exhibited to Italian audiences in 1954.
 The Silent World, shot in 1954 and 1955 by Jacques Cousteau and Louis Malle, was first released in 1956.
+In 1959, Bernhard Grzimek created Serengeti darf nicht sterben (Serengeti Shall Not Die), one of the earliest nature documentaries with an environmental message.